arulprasad/ImageMetaDataReader/README.md

-#ExifReader
+# ImageMetaDataReader

 Allows you to pick an image from the local photo album.
-Reads the image's exif and shows it in a textview
+Reads the image's exif & other metadata and shows it in a textview

-Exif is displayed in property list format
+Metadata is displayed in property list format